Above all, the most common leaks found in an engine are, intake manifold leaks.

 A fuel trim problem can occur, if the intake manifold has the tiniest leak.
 If you just use your eyes and ears to find the leak; it will become very time-consuming.
 So, anytime air leaks through the intake manifold; it will cause air to get sucked in.
 Whatever is in the air that’s pulled in; will compromise the mixture of the fuel and air.
 As a result, this will impact the emission and the engine systems.

 If you have a smoke machine, then multiple leaks can be diagnosed in a shorter amount of time.
 This machine does this by, allowing the intake manifold to become pressurized; while placing vapor and smoke into the system.

 So, if a leak truly does exist, then smoke will be drawn out.
 Firstly, find a vacuum port and attach the smoke machine to it.
-Ensure that you have the right sized plug when blocking the throttle body.
+Ensure that you have the right sized plug, when blocking the throttle body.
 The (PCV) system must be blocked off as well.
 If the PCV system or oil filter has smoke coming out of it and the engine is not misfiring; then it probably means there is a crack or leak underneath the intake manifold.

 Testing For, Internal Vacuum Leaks ( V6/V8 Engines)

-Most of the time this will also cause high oil consumption.
+Most of the time this will also cause, high oil consumption.
 Seal off all openings, remove the (PCV) valve and plug it.
 Remove the dipstick and attach a vacuum gauge to the dipstick tube.
 Start the engine.
 Pulling one to three inches of vacuum is normal.
-Pulling anything from eight to eighteen confirms an internal vacuum leak.
+Finally, pulling anything from eight to eighteen, confirms an internal vacuum leak.

 This could mean that: